GuccioGucci/yoke/README.md

 * [noqcks/gucci](https://github.com/noqcks/gucci): standalone [Go template engine](https://golang.org/pkg/text/templates/).
 (Isn't it funny that it is named `gucci`?
 Really!)

 So, `yoke` it's mainly composing an `ecs-deploy` command-line, and additionally preparing a proper actual task-definition file, from given template and "values" YAML files (holding per-environment data).

-Currently, we mainly promote using `yoke` with services provisioned as `ECS` [deployment controller](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_DeploymentController.html), which is the default one.
-Experimental support for `EXTERNAL` deployment controller is in progress, in order to support [canary releases](https://martinfowler.com/bliki/CanaryRelease.html).
-Please, see [contributions](#contributions) section for details.

 <a name='origin'></a>
 ## Origin